 I trust my gut instincts and am typically a very good judge of character.
 I am deeply loyal to my family and good friends.
 The definition of a person's character is how they treat someone who can do nothing for them.

 Clever wordplay and playful banter are fun and a good debate about a serious topic is great now and then as long as it stays friendly.
 Intelligence, self-sufficiency, articulation and ambition turn me on.
-I only ask for in return what I offer.
+I go to the gym 6 days a week to stay fit and I only ask for in return what I offer.

 I have been on here for about a year and I come to realize one thing.
 You can have the greatest profile; (<-- Great use of a semi colon, isn't it) I can talk about what a good job I have, how responsible I am, how caring I am, how handy I am around the house, what a good dad I am to my kids, the hobbies I like, how I have a masters degree & ten Microsoft certifications, and how I have a vision for the future (did you see what I did there, I was selling myself without trying to sell myself).
 But, you know what?
 No one reads all of that garbage, they just look at your picture and if they don't like your picture, you just get passed by.